 Do you like writing?
 Are you fascinated by science?
-We’re looking for three students to join the Midwest Big Data Innovation Hub team as science communications interns.
+We’re looking for three students to join the Midwest Big Data Innovation Hub team as Science Communications Interns for fall 2023.
 This is a paid internship to write about the exciting work being done across our theme areas and other community-led projects, and what they are doing to bring data science and other areas of science and technology together.
 These positions are open to students throughout the 12-state Midwest region who are in graduate or advanced undergraduate programs.

 Major Duties and Responsibilities